 Keeping your knowledge and skills up-to-date will maximise your opportunities, both within the university sector and beyond.
 This is a shared obligation and responsibility for you and the university.
 You are entitled to at least two development days per year, to work on your long-term employability.

 The number of development days you are entitled to will depend on the nature of your job.
-These days are intended for training and education activities that will allow you to develop beyond the scope of your position.
+These days are intended for training and education activities that will allow you to develop within or beyond the scope of your position at the university, or outside the university.
 You must consult with your manager on how you wish to spend your development days, which cannot be sold or used as holidays.
 Development days can also be used for training activities as part of a long-term personnel policy, as a part of your work placement in a different post at the university, or for additional training.
 Read about all the conditions in Article 6.9 of the CAO.